foureyes/csci-ua.0480-spring2017-008/slides/15/validation.markdown

 {:.fragment}

 * check if there's an error in the router
-* send the error object over as context to our view
+* use the error object to send error messages to our view through the context
 * display the errors
 	* look at everything in errors
 	* use specific errors.propertyname